Acorn Electron: History

-Acorn co-founder Chris Curry also emphasised the Electron's role as being "designed to compete with the Spectrum... to get the starting price very low, but not preclude expansion in the long term."
+Development

 In order to reduce component costs, and to prevent cloning, the company reduced the number of chips in the Electron from the 102 on the BBC Micro's motherboard to "something like 12 to 14 chips" with most functionality on a single 2,400-gate Uncommitted Logic Array (ULA).

+The operating system ROM locations 0xFC00-0xFFFF contain the details of some members of the Electron's design team, these differing somewhat from those listed in the corresponding message in the BBC Model B ROM:

+Additionally, the last bytes of both the BASIC ROM and the Plus 3 interface's ADFS v1.0 ROM include the word "Roger", thought to be a reference to Roger Wilson.
+The case was designed by industrial designer Allen Boothroyd of Cambridge Product Design.

+Release

 Reports during the second half of 1982 indicated a potential December release, with Curry providing qualified confirmation of such plans, together with an accurate depiction of the machine's form and capabilities, noting that the "massive ULA" would be the "dominant factor" in any pre-Christmas release.
-However, as the end of the year approached, with the ULA not ready for "main production", the launch of the Electron was to be delayed until the spring.
+As the end of the year approached, the machine itself was pictured in press reports.
+With the ULA not ready for "main production", however, the launch of the Electron was to be delayed until the spring.